James Marshall-Cornwall: Education

 Cornwall went to Rugby School and the Royal Military Academy, Woolwich.
 Commissioned into the Royal Field Artillery in 1907, during his first spell of annual leave he travelled to Germany to study German.
 He later passed the Civil Service Commission examination as a first-class German interpreter, the first of the eleven interpreterships he was to gain.
-He passed as first-class interpreter in French, Norwegian, Swedish, Hollander Dutch, and Italian.
+He passed as a first-class interpreter in French, Norwegian, Swedish, Hollander Dutch, and Italian.